Organising Care and Support

 One main option, if a caring role is having an impact on a person’s wellbeing and/or affecting their physical or mental health then they can request a free carer’s assessment from the local authority adult social care team.
 This is specifically for informal carers and can lead to help with the caring role, respite care, aids/equipment and support to complete a carer’s emergency card.
 The local authority may help fund some of this.

 Additionally, you can contact your Local Authority’s adult social care team to request a free care needs assessment for the person you care for which could result in equipment and care to help them at home.
-There is more information about these in Age UK’s info guide Advice for carers (IG13)
+There is more information about these in Age UK’s info guide Advice for carers (IG13).

 We can complete a free benefits check to ensure a person is claiming everything available to them.
 Particularly, the cared-for person could be entitled to a non-means-tested disability benefit or the carer may be entitled to extra money for being a carer.
 This could be extra money to help pay for respite care and other support.
+Important: If someone is paid Carer's Allowance this can negatively impact the cared-for person’s benefits; we advise that the cared-for person has a benefits check first so they can consider all options.

 I need help with hospital discharge or hospital stays